keshavpj1711/GoTast/6StructsInterfaces/README.md

 # Interfaces

 Interfaces are a very powerful concept in statically typed languages like Go because they allow you to make functions that can be used with different types and create highly-decoupled code whilst still maintaining type-safety

+### Concept of coupling in programming

+- **Highly coupled code**: high coupling in Go occurs when different parts of your code are tightly linked and rely heavily on each other's internal workings.
+This results in:
+    - Less maintainable code
+    - Reusing code becomes a problem
+    - Testing becomes complex
+- **Highly decoupled code**: basically when different part of your code are not heavily linked.